FC Clifton Hill: Club Ties

 The club maintains tenuous links to Crystal Palace via a bi-annual Australian based supporters trip.

-Sadly after 7 years without loss in front of these loyal fans, season 2013 bore witness to a 0–1 loss to Noble Park.
+After 7 years without any losses, the season 2013 bore witness to a 0–1 loss to Noble Park.
 The supporters trip has now not seen CHU score for in excess of 300 minutes.

 There is also a mutual relationship with Heidelberg United due to the Greek Heritage of both clubs.